 The morning had dawned clear and cold, with a crispness that hinted at the end of summer.

 Wait, what?
 That’s the opening sentence to the hugely-popular modern fantasy classic?
 A boring description of the weather?
-Guess it’s garbage time for you, George “Too Many Middle Initials” Martin!
-I mean, seriously, this sentence is so boring, I don’t even know where to begin.
-Oh that’s right, at the prologue of the book, where a bunch of blue-eyed snow zombies gruesomely killed scores of people.
-I’m not really sure what G.R.R.M. was going for here with this sentence, so I’ve taken the liberty of excising and letting the rest of the paragraph stand:
+I guess that’s why GRRM added a prologue where a bunch of blue-eyed snow zombies gruesomely killed scores of people?
+The common writing advice trope of never opening with a description of the weather stands applies here though, so I’ve taken the liberty of excising it and letting the rest of the paragraph stand:

 They set forth at daybreak to see a man beheaded, twenty in all, and Bran rode among them, nervous with excitement.
 This was the first time he had been deemed old enough to go with his lord father and his brothers to see the king’s justice done.
 It was the ninth year of summer, and the seventh of Bran’s life.